Property Investment · Last updated 2 June 2026

 Why Does Parking Matter So Much in La Linea?

-La Linea sits at the foot of the Gibraltar border.
-Every working day, thousands of frontier workers drive from across the Campo de Gibraltar into La Linea to park and walk across the border.
-Gibraltar itself has almost no car parks for commuters, so La Linea absorbs the overflow.
+La Linea sits at the foot of the Gibraltar border crossing.
+Every working day, roughly 15,000 frontier workers travel across the Campo de Gibraltar toward Gibraltar.
+Many drive into La Linea, park, and walk across on foot because Gibraltar itself offers almost no commuter car parks at scale.
+La Linea absorbs that overflow directly.

 The treaty factor: